spaceshark123/NeuralNetwork/README.md

 - For example, to create a new neural network, you would type `create`, and then follow the prompts to specify the topology and activation functions.

-- To train a network, use the `train` command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, batch size, loss function, learning decay rate
+- To train a network, use the `train` command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, mini-batch size, loss function, optimizer, learning decay rate

 - For evaluation, use the evaluate command, and input the data you want to predict on, or `mnist [case #]`